Motivating example: identifying penguin species

 But first we need to review some basic concepts about vectors and distances in order to formulate clustering as an appropriate optimization problem, a perspective that will be recurring throughout.

-LEARNING BY CHATTING Ask your favorite AI chatbot for alternative ways to deal with missing values in a dataset.
-Implement one of these alternatives on the penguins dataset (ask the chatbot for the code).
-(Open in Colab)
+CHAT & LEARN Ask your favorite AI chatbot for alternative ways to deal with missing values in a dataset.
+Implement one of these alternatives on the penguins dataset (you can ask the chatbot for the code!).
+(Open in Colab) \(\ddagger\)